 With your A&P license in hand, the next step is to build your management skills through a formal degree program.
 An Associate or Bachelor of Science in Aviation Maintenance Management is designed to do just that.
 These programs take your technical knowledge and add critical layers of leadership, communication, and business acumen.
 Top-tier schools like Embry-Riddle Aeronautical University prepare students for the demands of the aviation industry, while other programs focus on creating a direct path for certified technicians to advance their careers.
 A bachelor's degree equips you with the skills needed to transition from the hangar floor to a management office.

-Considering a Master's Degree
+Is a Master's Degree Right for You?

 If your sights are set on senior leadership or executive roles, a master's degree is a powerful next step.
 A Master of Aviation Maintenance program is tailored for experienced professionals who want to move into high-level supervisory and management positions.
 This advanced degree goes beyond daily operations, focusing on strategic planning, financial oversight, and organizational leadership within the global aviation landscape.
 It’s the ideal qualification for those who aspire to shape the future of a Maintenance, Repair, and Overhaul (MRO) organization, drive policy, and manage complex, large-scale maintenance operations with a high degree of expertise.